 Nowadays, an effective business strategy means that potential customers are already aware of your business.
 They only need a little nurturing to convert into customers.

 Welcome to the world of warm leads.
-Recently, business experts from Search Engine Journal conducted research on warm leads versus cold ones.
+Recently, business experts from the Search Engine Journal conducted research on warm leads versus cold ones.
 Their discovery was remarkable.

 Why warm leads are better for your business?

 Let’s put it this way: Will you be comfortable if someone tried to sell you something within the first five minutes of knowing you?
 Of course not!

 The same natural human reaction applies to your customers as well.
 They hate it when a random company tries to push a product/service on them.
 As a result, they are more likely to walk away, or even worse – to remember your company in a negative light.